Electronic wind instrument: Fingering system

 The EWI has a silicone mouthpiece with sensors for air pressure (sending MIDI Breath Control by default) and bite pressure (which sends vibrato, more specifically a quick pitch up-down "blip" by default, but can also be routed to modulation or other CC controls of the player's preference).
-Because the EWI keys do not move (instead, they sense when fingers are touching them by body capacitance).
-Owing to the touch capacitive switches and breath and bite sensors the instrument is highly responsive, however, this sensitive nature of the touch capacitive switches does not immediately appeal to all players, some of which may prefer electronic wind instruments with mechanical buttons on which they can rest their fingers, more similar to a saxophone, though a short period of adjustment will allow wind players to easily adapt.
-It also requires substantially less breath control than an acoustic instrument; breath sensitivity is one of the parameters that can be adjusted to the player's preference.
+EWI keys do not move, instead, they sense when fingers are touching them through body capacitance.
+Owing to the touch capacitive switches and breath and bite sensors, the instrument is highly responsive, though the instrument's sensitivity does not appeal to all players.